SnoBoarder/CS651-Websites/MidtermMVC/README.txt

 - Your preferred browser should open a new tab directing you to the project's URL.
 - Enjoy!

+Notes:
+- Client side logic is in Main.js.

 Please let me know if you have any questions.

 Here are sample inputs: